nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Configuring_Dask-MPI_jobs.md

 ## Dask workers have high memory usage and/or parallelisation

-This case is more complex to set up and uses Slurm \"job packs\" to handle the heterogeneous configuration.
+This case is more complex to set up and uses Slurm "job packs" to handle the heterogeneous configuration.
 In the following example, the scheduler and first worker rank will be given 1 GB of memory and a single (logical) core each, while the remaining worker ranks will be given 4\*3 GB = 12 GB of memory and 4 (logical) cores per rank.

     #SBATCH --time=01:00:00
     #SBATCH --hint=multithread